Teradata/stacki-wiki/Upgrading-to-CentOS-7.3-on-stacki-3.2.md

 Get updates from us here.

 These are recent as a of 3/15/2017.
-If you want to update your updates, see below.
+If you want to update your updates, see Updating Your Updates below.

-Before you do anything after you've downloaded, do The Fix.
+Before you do anything after you've downloaded, do **The Fix**.

 <h3>The Fix</h3>
 Before you do a <b>stack add pallet</b>, there's something you should know and something you should fix.
 CentOS/RedHat changed the disc information on their isos, which causes the <b>add pallet</b> command to read the CentOS-7.3 iso as BaseOS, which is a bald-faced lie, and we don't lie here anymore because all of our salespeople are gone and we don't remember how.